 About the book

-The Giver Quartet is available for purchase at your favourite bookstore, even amazon.ca and amazon.com.
+Number the Stars is available at your favourite bookstore, even amazon.ca and amazon.com.

 Disclaimer: Thanks to Thomas Allen for sending me the above mentioned product for review purposes.
 I was not monetarily compensated for this review.
 Please note that the review was not influenced by the Sponsor in any way.
 All opinions expressed here are only my own.